 As global warming takes its toll on the environment, wildfires are likely to become more common and more widespread.
 Is there anything we can do to stop them?

-Check out my latest feature and #longread for the award winning i newspaper in full below or by clicking here to read the original.
+Check out my latest feature, front page story and #longread for the award winning i newspaper in full below or by clicking here to read the original.

 “Nine days after the fire we were allowed back to our house,” says Laura Benjamin, who lost her home and business in Colorado’s June 2013 Black Forest wildfire – the US state’s most destructive fire ever.
 “When we drove up there were metal pipes sticking up in the air, broken glass, the shell of our hot water tank, stove and refrigerator.
 It was at my brother’s place that the emotions kicked in.
 I saw the carcass of a burned critter, a squirrel or rabbit, that was standing upright as though it had been flash-frozen.”

 Unfortunately, similar experiences of the destructive power of bush fires are only going to become more common, according to David Bowman, a professor of environmental change biology at the University of Tasmania in Australia.
 He predicts that wildfires will occur more often and be more destructive thanks to climate change – and will occur in places that have not had wildfires before.